Top of the page

 Blood and urine tests can help show how well your kidneys are working.
 They can help your doctor know:

 Experts recommend screening tests for people who are at higher risk of the disease.
 This includes people with diabetes or high blood pressure.
-If you have diabetes, your doctor may recommend yearly testing for protein in your urine.
+If you have diabetes, your doctor may recommend checking your kidney function yearly.
+This is often done with blood and urine tests.
 When to begin testing depends on the type of diabetes you have.

 Go to https://www.healthwise.net/patientEd